2020 Data Breaches: Click Here

 Information management is critically important to all of us – as employees and consumers.
 For that reason, the Identity Theft Resource Center has been tracking security breaches since 2005, looking for patterns, new trends and any information that may better help us to educate consumers and businesses on the need for understanding the value of protecting personal identifying information.

-The ITRC Breach Report is a compilation of data breaches confirmed by various media sources and/or notification lists from state governmental agencies.
-This list is updated daily, and published each Tuesday.
+The Data Breach Report, proudly sponsored by CyberScout, is a compilation of data breaches confirmed by various media sources and/or notification lists from state governmental agencies.
+This list is updated daily, and published monthly.
 Breaches on this list typically have exposed information that could potentially lead to identity theft, including Social Security numbers, financial account information, medical information, and even email addresses and passwords.
 ITRC follows U.S. Federal guidelines about what combination of personal information comprise a unique individual, and the exposure of which will constitute a data breach.

 What is a breach?
 The ITRC defines a data breach as an incident in which an individual name plus a Social Security number, Driver’s License number, medical record or financial record (credit/debit cards included) is potentially put at risk because of exposure.
 This exposure can occur either electronically or in paper format.
 The ITRC will also capture breaches that do not, by the nature of the incident, trigger data breach notification laws.
 Generally, these breaches consist of the exposure of user names, emails and passwords without involving sensitive personal identifying information.
 These breach incidents will be included by name but without the total number of compromised records included in the cumulative total.

-There are currently two ITRC breach reports which are updated and posted on-line on a weekly basis.
+The ITRC breach reports which are updated and posted on a monthly basis.
 The ITRC Breach Report presents detailed information about data exposure events along with running totals for a specific year.
 Breaches are broken down into five categories, as follows: business, financial/credit/financial, educational, governmental/military and medical/healthcare.
 The ITRC Breach Stats Report provides a summary of this information by category.
 Other more detailed reports may be generated on a quarterly basis or as dictated by trends.

 It should be noted that data breaches are not all alike.
 Security breaches can be broken down into a number of additional sub-categories by what happened and what information (data) was exposed.
 What they all have in common is they usually contain personal identifying information (PII) in a format easily read by thieves, in other words, not encrypted.